Current Planned Developments in Greater Estero

 Shadow Wood on Coconut Road

-Shadow Wood has also completed the modifications to the guardhouse on Coconut Road, changing its appearance and increasing the height of the roof overhang.
-The work on a similar change to the Three Oaks gatehouse is nearing completion.
+Shadow Wood has completed modifications to the guardhouses on Coconut Road and the Three Oaks Gate, altering their appearance and increasing the roof overhang height.
+The work on the Three Oaks Gatehouse was completed ahead of schedule, towards the end of 2025

 The Brooks Town Center Development Plans involving the Previous Winn Dixie Building